DylanGlass/theHobblinGoblin/private/Locations/Mourteen.md

 ### Notable Places:

--   The Heavenly Odeum: A grand timber and brick theatre, said to be built upon the ground where an [[Esmil]] noble was betrayed and murdered.
+-   The Heavenly Odeum: A grand timber and brick theatre, said to be built upon the ground where an [[esmil]] noble was betrayed and murdered.
 -   The Blackened Boot: A small tavern and inn in the Raven Valley district that prides itself in caring for the fire kissed boot of a the slain hero Mortamer.
 - Spikes & Scales: The local smithy owned by **Maly Gare** it mostly has horseshoes and farm equipment, but there are a few spears and daggers.